How to Have the Perfect Day Trip in Monaco

 Public Bus 100

-The bus from Nice to Monaco is spectacular.
+The bus route from Nice to Monaco is spectacular.
 A long stretch of windy coastal road can be a little hair raising at times, but it’s truly the best way to travel to Monaco because of the stunning views.

 It’s also ridiculously cheap.
 It cost me 1.5 Euros for a one-way trip to another country.
 The driver will accept cash or you can use a pre-bought Ligne d’Azur day/week pass to Monaco.